Table of Contents

 You might wonder, which one is easier?
 Copyediting or copywriting?

-Based on my own experience serving in both capacities, I would say that copywriting is the more difficult of the two.
+Based on my experience serving in both capacities, I would say that copywriting is more complicated.

 Copywriting is producing and writing content.
-There is a lot of thought that needs to go behind in writing a copy.
+A lot of thought needs to go behind in writing a copy.
 Sometimes, you get stuck for days without writing anything.

 Also, copywriting involves numerous reviews and re-writing.

-You write, read and then re-write the content again to ensure that the copy hits the right audience with the right message.
+You write, read, and re-write the content to ensure that the copy hits the right audience with the right message.

 Copyediting is more “mechanical.”

-You can start copyediting right away as soon as you understand the specs or once you are given the guidelines to work.
+You can start copyediting immediately as soon as you understand the specs or once you are given the guidelines to work.
 There is no “writer’s block” involved in copyediting tasks.

 The main differences between copyediting and copywriting are in roles and objectives.
-Copyediting concerns the accuracy and compliance to publication standards, while copywriting focuses on producing engaging content.
+Copyediting concerns the accuracy and compliance with publication standards, while copywriting focuses on producing engaging content.

 Do take note that one is not more important than another.
 It’s not a competition.
-The two are just different tasks aimed at achieving the same goal: producing a high-quality publication.
+The two are just different tasks to achieve the same goal: producing a high-quality publication.

-I hope the article will shed some light on these differences between the two and guide you to the right path if you are keen to pursue or expand your knowledge in copyediting and copywriting.
+I hope the article will shed some light on these differences and guide you to the right path to pursue or expand your knowledge in copyediting and copywriting.